GinaKoul/restaurant-page/README.md

 npm run deploy
 ```

-This will push the compiled and minified assets to the deployment platform.
+This will push the compiled and minified assets to the [gh-pages](https://github.com/GinaKoul/restaurant-page/tree/gh-pages) branch.